seccily/yoga-analyzer/README.md

 #### Detailed Analysis

-In the detailed analysis part, compared to the basic analysis, it takes into account not only whether the poses were done or not, but also poses that were done throughout the training but were not in the planned routine.
+The detailed analysis part, compared to the basic analysis, takes into account not only whether the poses were done or not, but also poses that were done throughout the training but were not in the planned routine.
 Poses that the user does not add to his routine, but does during the routine, appear as a negative effect on the output.
 In addition, since the analysis is presented to the user graphically, it provides a more professional analysis experience for the user.
 Three separate bar graphs are presented in this analysis; duration difference, confidence scores, and overall score.
 For each graph, the user has the opportunity to examine the graphs interactively with the help of mouse control.

-A very simple approach was preferred when calculating the duration difference.
+A straightforward approach was preferred when calculating the duration difference.
 The durations for all poses the user has done and planned to do are compared regardless of a tolerance value.
 If the user planned a pose but did not do it, the duration for this pose is shown on the graph as a negative value.
 On the other hand, doing the planned pose for more than the planned duration is shown on the graph as a positive value.

 The confidence score graph is actually a symbol of how reliable the model is for the poses it detects.
 At this point, we applied a threshold of 0.7 in our beginner model and 0.5 in our advanced model to make the predictions made by the model more reliable.
 We ignored the predictions made at lower thresholds, assuming that they were poses that the model was not sure about and therefore the user might not have done them correctly.